 Distractions abound, which may affect timely replies and focus, so always pretend that you’re working in an office where time is of the essence.

 When a client offers feedback, listen intently without aiming to rebut.
-Workers with high emotional quotients can accept criticism without getting hurt – so be professional about it and don’t take it personally.
+Workers with high emotional quotients can accept criticism without getting hurt – so be professional and don’t take it personally.

-Once you get defensive with their feedback, especially after you’ve asked for it, your clients may not be as generous with their honest feedback in the future.
+Once you get defensive with their feedback, especially after you’ve asked for it, your clients may not be as generous with their honest feedback.

-One of the challenges of being your own boss is having to handle potential conflicts with clients as well.
+One of the challenges of being your own boss is handling potential conflicts with clients.
 Freelancers should know that conflict is inevitable and they’re bound to encounter a client who will be unhappy with their work somewhere down the line.

 When dealing with conflicts, our goal as a freelancer isn’t to prove who is right or wrong but rather how to defuse an argument before it blows up.